-Google recently announced that it’s added a new feature to its cloud service, Google Drive, that will let users more easily launch files that they’ve saved in the cloud.
+Google recently announced that it has added a new feature to its cloud service, Google Drive, that will let users more easily launch files that they have saved in the cloud.
 The “catch” is that this new feature is available only as an optional Chrome extension.

-It will work by letting users right-click on an application they’ve stored in Google Drive, and then open the app using one of their computer’s compatible applications.
+It will work by letting users right – click on an application they have stored in Google Drive, and then open the app using one of their computer’s compatible applications.

 In a nutshell, this new feature makes it easier for people using the Web to continue to use their favorite desktop programs.
 (Hello, MS Word!)

-This is good news for users who haven’t yet – or never will – embraced the concept of creating documents only in the cloud.
+This is good news for users who have not yet – or never will – embraced the concept of creating documents only in the cloud.
 Many of us are quite taken with our MS Office Suite, thank you very much.

 But is Google Drive the right cloud service for you, regardless of this new feature? ….
 Maybe you should use another cloud service?